What Does Unemployment Insurance Cost Me As An Employer?

 Unemployment insurance is a combined federal and state program that provides cash benefits to eligible workers that are unemployed through no fault of their own.
 That means those who quit a job voluntarily or are fired for cause are typically ineligible.

 The program temporarily replaces a portion of lost wages for workers who have been laid off, are available to work, and are looking for work.
-Generally speaking, unemployment insurance provides up to 26 weeks of benefits and, on average, replaces about half of a worker’s previous wages, this varies by state.
+Generally speaking, unemployment insurance provides up to 26 weeks of benefits and, on average, replaces about half of a worker’s previous wages.
+However, this varies by state.
 For example, in Massachusetts, regular unemployment benefits can last up to 30 weeks.

-When issued, federal law extensions can affect the length of time employees can collect, such as during the Coronavirus pandemic.
+When issued, federal law extensions can affect the length of time employees can collect, such as during the pandemic.

 While in most states, only the employer pays unemployment taxes, three states also require employee contributions to unemployment insurance: Alaska, New Jersey, and Pennsylvania.
 In these states, you would withhold and pay the SUTA tax to the state on your workers’ behalf: